gkalpak/aio-docs-utils/DEVELOPER.md

 - `npm test`: Lint the source code (including tests) and run unit and e2e tests.

 - `npm run dev`: Watch the source code (including tests) and re-build and run unit tests whenever something changes.
 Useful during development.

+The following npm scripts can be used for publishing a new version of the extension to the [VSCode marketplace](https://marketplace.visualstudio.com/vscode).
+They are intended to be used by project maintainers (with publish rights) only.

+- `npm run vsce-publish-patch <PAT>`: Run all tests, increment version to the next patch version, and publish the extension.
+(Beware of this [e2e testing limitation](#e2e-limitation).)
+- `npm run vsce-publish-minor <PAT>`: Run all tests, increment version to the next minor version, and publish the extension.
+(Beware of this [e2e testing limitation](#e2e-limitation).)
+- `npm run vsce-publish-major <PAT>`: Run all tests, increment version to the next major version, and publish the extension.
+(Beware of this [e2e testing limitation](#e2e-limitation).)

+_All `vcse-publish-*` scripts must be called with a [VSTS](https://visualstudio.microsoft.com/team-services) **Personal Access Token (PAT)**, which is passed to `vsce publish`.
+See [here](https://code.visualstudio.com/docs/extensions/publish-extension) for more details._

 For a full list of available npm scripts, see [package.json](package.json).